 Ellen’s Stardust Diner!

 If you’re looking for an extra-special dining experience that captures the manic energy and exuberant soul of New York, look no further than this timeless Times Square diner.
-Akin to Jack Rabbit Slim’s in Pulp Fiction, Ellen’s Stardust Diner is a 1950s-themed restaurant (or, a wax museum with a pulse!) located at 1650 Broadway, and eating here is easily one of the coolest things to do in New York.
+Akin to Jack Rabbit Slim’s in Pulp Fiction, Ellen’s Stardust Diner is a 1950s-themed restaurant (or, a wax museum with a pulse!) located at 1650 Broadway, and eating here is easily one of the most cool and unusual things to do in New York.

 Inside, it’s wall-to-wall kitsch, with retro memorabilia, neon lights, and disco balls assaulting your senses from every conceivable angle.
 It also boasts what is arguably the finest American diner food in the whole city.
 But that’s only half the reason why Ellen’s is such a New York institution… Enter an all-singing, all-dancing cast of Broadway wait staff!